deeplearning4j/deeplearning4j-examples/dl4j-examples/src/main/java/org/deeplearning4j/examples/recurrent/character/melodl4j/README.md

 There's a utility for listening to the generated melodies.

+http://truthsite.org/music/melodies-like-bach.mp3 is an example of eight pieces created by the neural network.

 The LSTM neural network is based on the GravesLSTMCharModellingExample class by Alex Black in deeplearning4j.

 The generated melodies are monophonic, meaning that only one note plays at a time: there are no chords or harmony.